karetkaz/Cmpl/extras/Reference/Language.md

 ### pointer
 `pointer` is a data type whose value refers directly to (or "points to") another value.
+It contains static utility functions for low level memory operations (memset, memcpy, ...).

+Using it as a function with an identifier argument, it will return the address of the variable.
+This might be useful to compare if variable references point to the same value or object.

 ### variant
 `variant` is a dynamic type, which carries the type of the value, and a pointer to the value.

 it may be defined as:
 ```